aquinjay/eda-report-generator/README.md

 - ydata-profiling
 - sweetviz

-Be sure to use a python version equal to or before 3.10.6.
-That version worked for me.
+Be sure to use a python version equal to or before 3.10.6 but after 3.7.
+3.10.6 worked for me.

 ### How to use